Strathtyrum

 Strathtyrum is a 400 acre country estate in the north-western outskirts of St Andrews, Fife, Scotland.
 It is accessed via the A91.

 Etymology

 The name Strathtyrum was recorded as Trestirum in 1190, and may rooted in either a Gaelic or Pictish etymology.
-The first element is either Gaelic treabh or Pictish *trev, cognates both meaning "farm, estate, town" (c.f.
-Welsh tref), assimilated to Gaelic srath, "valley".
+The first element is either Gaelic treabh or Pictish *trev, cognates both meaning "farm, estate, town" (cf. Welsh tref), assimilated to Gaelic srath, "valley".
 The second element is possibly Gaelic tioram, "dry", or else an adaptation or translation of an earlier Pictish form.

 History

 The estate was owned by St Andrews Cathedral Priory prior to the Reformation, whereafter ownership was granted to the Duke of Lennox and it subsequently changed hands several times.
 It was purchased by Archbishop James Sharp in 1669 and by James Cheape, the son of a laird, in 1782.

 The adjacent property of St Andrews Links on the northern side of the estate was acquired by James Cheape in 1821 and sold by his brother's grandson, also named James Cheape, to The Royal and Ancient Golf Club of St Andrews in 1893.
 Control of St Andrews Links was regulated by an act of Parliament in 1894 and another in 1974 which resulted in the creation of the St Andrews Links Trust.
 The Strathtyrum Course of St Andrews Links, which was opened in 1993, was built on land that was previously part of the estate and sold to the St Andrews Links Trust by Mrs Gladys Cheape in 1986.
 The Strathtyrum estate was subsequently inherited by Henry Ismay Cheape.